 While the IPO process proceeds slowly, the M&A team is meeting with investors.
 When the regulatory approval has been granted for an IPO — a company can look at its options and decide if it wants to go public, or otherwise find a buyer through an M&A deal.

-What Is The Purpose of the Dual-Track IPO Process?
+What Is the Purpose of the Dual-Track IPO Process?

 The goal of the dual-track process is simple: To increase the value of a company before its investors execute their exit.
-In other words, investors use the dual-track IPO process to squeeze as much money as possible out of their investment before it’s sold.

 But the process also provides companies a certain level of flexibility to either go public, or pursue an M&A deal or a private placement.
 Having options can help investors ultimately reap more gains if one avenue provides a higher valuation.